Mums ask: What should I pack in a diaper bag?

 Every baby has different needs and habits so you’ll need to work out what works best for yours but use our guide as a start to ensure you’re ready for anything your baby might throw at you.

+It can also be quite a hassle to carry a handbag and a diaper bag, so you also need to make space for your must-haves to put inside the baby’s diaper bag.
 Helpful hint: Put your wallet, keys, phone, sunglasses and other small items into a small pouch, so you’re not rummaging through your diaper bag all the time to find them.

 Diaper bag essentials for a short trip